Process tracing: Process tracing

 In terms of theory-testing, the process-tracing method works by presenting the observable implications (hypotheses) of a theory, as well as alternative explanations that are inconsistent with the theory.
+These observable implications and alternative explanations are based on theory-based hypotheses and key events.
 Once these observable implications are presented, they are then tested empirically to see which of the observable implications can be observed and which cannot.
+It is also important to test if alternative explanations are present.
 Process-tracing emphasizes the temporal sequence of events, and requires fine-grained case knowledge.